Spinning Babies® 3 Principles in Labor

 If you’ve given birth before, and labor went well, labor is likely to go well again.
 If it was hard, then these techniques may make a wonderful difference.
 Labor contractions may help reposition your baby by softening the lower uterine segment over time.
 Changing your positions in labor can be quite helpful.

 Some women, however, may need a professional body worker to achieve the ease in birth they desire.
 I like to look for someone who knows myofascial release and therapuetic massage for pregnancy (not Pregnancy Massage for relaxation) and Chiropractic or Osteopathic.
 Acupuncture, homeopathy, medical hypnosis and other avenues have been studied and shown beneficial!

 See Professionals in the Techniques section to see what other help is available.
-If doing the daily and weekly activities hasn’t worked within three weeks, than seek professional assistance.
+If doing the daily and weekly activities haven’t worked within three weeks then seek professional assistance.
 Sooner if you are due within the month.

 Second Principle: Gravity